vidomarkas/vidomarkas/README.md

 ## 📚 What I’m Currently Up To

-- ✨ Expanding my expertise in headless CMS solutions and serverless architecture.
+- ✨ Expanding my expertise in headless CMS solutions.
 - 🛠 Building responsive and interactive components with Next.js and Tailwind CSS.

 ---